-- You should attend lectures - To encourage your engagement, the lectures will often be punctuated by opportunities for your feedback, in the form of asking questions, "voting" on the possible outcomes of observations or demonstrations, or brainstorming answers to open-ended questions.
-To reward your participation in these activities, you will occasionally be asked to write down and hand in your response.
+- You should attend lectures - You estimate the Drake Equation in class.
+Without you, the class falls apart. - To encourage your engagement, the lectures will often be punctuated by opportunities for your feedback, in the form of asking questions, "voting" on the possible outcomes of observations or demonstrations, or brainstorming answers to open-ended questions. - To reward your participation in these activities, you will occasionally be asked to write down and hand in your response.